fabric/fabric/docs/index.rst

 There is an official Fabric `MoinMoin <http://moinmo.in>`_ wiki reachable at `wiki.fabfile.org <http://wiki.fabfile.org>`_, although as of this writing its usage patterns are still being worked out.
-Like the ticket tracker, spam has forced us to put anti-spam measures up; the wiki has a simple, easy captcha in place on the edit form.
+Like the ticket tracker, spam has forced us to put anti-spam measures up: the wiki has a simple, easy captcha in place on the edit form.